oliverjam/learn-react/03-a-date-with-state/README.md

 Whenever the updater function is called the component will re-render with the new value of the state.
 This will keep your UI in sync with the state.

+### Updates based on previous state

+Sometimes you need access to the old value of the state in order to update.
+The state updater functions also accept a _function_ as an argument.
+React will call this function with the old state value, and whatever you return from it will be set as the new state.

+E.g. instead of `setCount(10)` we could do `setCount(oldCount => oldCount + 1)` to update the count by one.
+You'll see an example of when this is necessary in the next section.

 ## Event listeners

 We have a function that will let us update the state, but how do we attach event listeners to our DOM nodes?